ridz1208/Loris/modules/data_release/test/TestPlan.md

  Ensure the user can upload new files to the module

-2. As the 'superuser', click on the 'Upload File' button to upload a file and ensure the uploaded file is available in the list of files
+2. As the 'superuser', click on the 'Upload File' button to upload a file and ensure the uploaded file is available in the list of files.

 ## Permissions